Competition Rules

 2. COMPETITION STAGES

-A total of 100 candidates with applications received within the specified deadline will be able to participate in the competition.
-The date on which their names will be announced depends upon the total number of submissions and, in any case, not later than 2 months before the start of the Glocal Piano Project competition.
+A total of 120 candidates whose applications are received within the specified deadline may participate in the competition.
+The date on which the 120 names will be announced depends upon the total number of applications and will in any case be no later than four months before the start of the Glocal Piano Festival.

 ≫ For the music programme, see section 4.2.